Educational Studies Dual Major

 Educational Studies Dual Major Requirements

-The dual major in educational studies requires (32 credits) each completed with a C+ or better.
-Any education course to be applied for a future teacher licensure requirement must be completed with a grade of B- or better.
-The dual major cannot be declared until after a first major has been declared and students must have a UNH undergraduate GPA of a 2.50 or better at the time of declaring.
+The educational studies dual major requires 32 credits, each course completed with a C+ or better.
+Any education course to be applied for a teacher licensure requirement must be completed with a grade of B- or better.
+The dual major cannot be declared until after a first major has been declared.
+Students must have a UNH undergraduate GPA of a 2.50 or better at the time of declaring the dual major.
 The required minimum overall GPA in major coursework is 2.50.

 Choose three (3) elective courses, providing students with opportunities for focused inquiry in educational studies.
-Students may either emphasize a single cluster or take elective coursework in more than one cluster below:
+Students may either emphasize a single cluster or take elective coursework in more than one cluster below:12

 Instructional Methods in Schools